 Unfortunately what was a great concept was exceuted very poorly.
 This was particularly surprising to me as OMSI is a well-respected museum.
 I'll give a beer festival, especially a new one, a bit of a pass when things aren't well executed but I can't understand why OMSI would make so many amateur mistakes.

 1) First of all, they weren't ready at 6:00 when the event was supposed to start.
-Some of the areas were still closed off and most of the food vendors were still in prep mode.
+Some of the areas were still closed off and most of the food vendors were still in prep mode.2) There was zero signage so for someone like me who has never been to OMSI all I had to rely on was a confusing museum map.

 3) The breweries were not provided with rinse water and I only saw one water station set up.
 Bad for beer tasting, bad for beer drinking (hydration).